aodn/training/AMSA2025/Pre-Event_Instructions.md

 conda env create -f requirements.txt -n aodn
 ```

 **Note**: If you are not in the directory where the `requirements.txt` file is located, the code above will not work.
 You will need to specify the path to the file.
-For example, if your terminal window is in the `rimrep-examples` folder, you will need to specify the full path to the file as follows: `conda env create -f Python_based_Scripts/requirements.txt -n rimrep`
+For example, if your terminal window is in the `Notebooks` folder, you will need to specify the full path to the file as follows: `conda env create -f Python_based_Scripts/requirements.txt -n training`

 You can check that everything was successfully installed by typing the following command: